-In addition to live chat, users can explore other avenues to entertainment themselves with games like Quick Draw!, Trivia, and Heads Up!
+In addition to live chat, users can explore other avenues to entertain themselves with games like Quick Draw!, Trivia, and Heads Up!

 Brewster points out the possible points of vulnerability from a privacy perspective for Houseparty.

-Chief among them being the fact that the games users’ play on the platform are open to their friends and any of the friends also.
+Chief among them is the fact that the games users play on the platform are open to their friends and any of their friends.